Coronavirus Patient Leaves The Medical Center Of Aurora After 76 Days

 AURORA, Colo.
 (CBS4)– A man from Lone Tree went home from the hospital on Tuesday after 2½ months battling coronavirus.
-Fabian Gonzalez Flores’ stay is the longest for a COVID-19 patient at The Medical Center of Aurora (TMCA).
+Fabian Gonzalez Flores’ stay is the longest for a COVID-19 patient at The Medical Center of Aurora.

 Staff and family clapped and cheered in a lobby sendoff.
 It was a fitting farewell for a very familiar patient.